react-cosmos/react-cosmos/README.md

 1. Use [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin)
 2. Put a static index.html file in your public path (see `publicPath` option below)

-**Using `html-webpack-plugin` is recommended** because it automatically injects the `<script>` tag in the index.html file.
+**Using `html-webpack-plugin` is recommended** because it automatically injects the `<script>` tag in index.html.
 If you create your own index.html then make sure the script tag points to "main.js".

 ```html
 <script src="./main.js"></script>